Kurt Zouma: West Ham centre-back charged with animal welfare offences

-West Ham defender Kurt Zouma will appear at Thames Magistrates' Court on Tuesday alongside his brother Yoan for a first hearing
+West Ham defender Kurt Zouma arrived at Thames Magistrates' Court on Tuesday along with his brother Yoan for a first hearing

-Kurt Zouma has been charged with three offences under the Animal Welfare Act after video emerged in February of him allegedly kicking and slapping his cat.
+Kurt Zouma arrived at court on Tuesday charged with three offences under the Animal Welfare Act after video emerged in February of him allegedly kicking and slapping his cat.

-The West Ham defender will appear at Thames Magistrates' Court on Tuesday alongside his brother Yoan for a first hearing.
+The West Ham defender will appear at Thames Magistrates' Court alongside his brother Yoan for a first hearing.

 Yoan Zouma is alleged to have filmed the incident and is charged with two counts of aiding, abetting, counselling or procuring Kurt Zouma to commit an offence.